Gazulu Lakshminarasu Chetty: Torture Commission

-Madras Native Association

-Chetty established Madras Native Association in 1852 as a platform for educated Indians to protest against any injustice on the part of the British.
+Chetty established Madras Native Association on 26 February 1852 as a platform for educated Indians to protest against any injustice on the part of the British.
 It was the first Indian political organization in the Madras Presidency.
 Chetty served as its first president.
 Initially, his plans had been to establish a branch of the British Indian Association in Madras; however, a separate organisation was formed instead of a branch.
 P. Somasundaram Chettiar, a close associate of Chetty, served as the Secretary of the organization.
 The organization frequently locked horns with Christian missionaries.

 In 1852, the Madras Native Association presented a detailed list of grievances to the British Parliament.
 It was read out at the House of Lords on 25 February 1853 by the Earl of Ellenborough along with a petition from the inhabitants of Manchester that a minister and council for India be appointed and that they be made responsible directly to the British monarch.
 Chetty followed it up with another petition in 1855.
 This petition signed by over 14,000 people beseached the British Crown to take the administration of India directly under its control.
 These petitions resulted in the curtailment of the powers of the British East India Company eventually culminating in the transfer of sovereignty over India to the British Crown.
 The organisation was dissolved in 1867, one year before Chetty's death.